westfood/homework/README.md

 - Put all your source code in a public git repository (e.g. Github) // [github/westfood/homework:master](https://github.com/westfood/homework)
 - Use Readme.MD file for the documentation (while evaluating we will use it to run the code) // **done**
 - If you find problems, or not implement something, you should mention it there // **I did not used much of shell or Python - is it OK?**
-- You don't need to provide automation for AWS infrastructure (EC2, S3) setup but you should document it // **Done via deploy-to-aws role**
+- You don't need to provide automation for AWS infrastructure (EC2, S3) setup but you should document it // **WIP via deploy-to-aws role, S3 ready, working on handling fargate**

 ### Bonus points
 - Replace EC2 with AWS serverless offering // **Does Fargate scheduled tasks counts as serverless?**
 - Document the next steps to make this small app being ready for production // **should be there**
-- Automate even the infrastructure setup (cloudformation, terraform) // **Done via Ansibel and shell**
+- Automate even the infrastructure setup (cloudformation, terraform) // **WIP via Ansible and shell**
 - Create a CI / CD pipelines // **Just CD**
 - Use your imagination and provide more than expected **Not much, let's say HTTPS should be served via Cloudfront, if page would be consumed heavily.**